-The Japanese word tezumi (手摘み), meaning 'hand-picked', is used to describe the select few tea leaves that have been carefully picked by hand in the traditional manner—resulting in higher grade tea when compared with machine picked leaves.
-We chose this name because we put the same care and patience in selecting our teaware.
+The Japanese word tezumi (手摘み), meaning 'hand-picked', is used to describe the select few teas that have been carefully picked by hand, rather than by machine, resulting in the highest grades of tea.
+We chose this name because we put the same care and patience in selecting our teas and teaware.

 While Michael and Ryan are traveling Asia in search of the best tea and teaware, David is practising the Ueda Sōko (上田宗箇) school of Japanese tea ceremony and studying to become a certified Nihoncha Instructor, an expert in the intricacies of Japanese teas.

 The Japanese tea industry is entering a rough phase.
 As domestic sales of loose-leaf tea continue to decline and older farmers retire without someone to fill their shoes, the future of the industry is dependent on spreading the joy of Japanese tea and tea culture across the world.

 To do this, we're working with small, artisanal Japanese tea producers who are passionate about their craft, and are working towards a goal—whether it's to preserve and perfect age-old traditions, to experiment and push the boundaries of Japanese tea, or to create a more sustainable and biodynamic future for the industry.
 We want to support their efforts by sharing their teas and stories with you.

 We also believe that tea tastes best when made with care and attention using utensils designed with one purpose in mind: to make delicious tea.
 Using well-crafted teaware turns the menial task of making tea into an enjoyable and relaxing experience.
 That is why we aim to share high-quality Japanese teaware with the world, and in doing so, spread the joy of making a delicious cup of tea.